Understanding and Supporting the Whole Student

 The team consists of postsecondary success researchers at Education Northwest as well as co-principal investigators Sara Goldrick-Rab (Education Northwest fellow and scholar-activist leader) and Christine Baker-Smith (Director of Research for the National League of Cities).

-The Hub will bring together stakeholders across sectors to move from data to action, changing how practitioners and policymakers think about broadening supports for low-income students to improve their STEM enrollment and completion.
+The Hub will bring together stakeholders across sectors to move from data to action, changing how practitioners and policymakers think about expanding supports for low-income students to improve their STEM enrollment and completion.
 The Hub partners and collaborators include:

-- Washington state agencies: ERDC, DSHS, the State Board for Community and Technical Colleges, and the Washington Student Achievement Council
+- Washington state agencies: ERDC, DSHS, the Washington State Board for Community and Technical Colleges, and the Washington Student Achievement Council

 - Higher Ed Insight, our external evaluator